 We are only vaguely conscious of the quantities of materials we throw away each day.

-The unusual roof covering, in combination with a protective mat made from recycled tires, has served well over the years.
+The unusual roof covering, in combination with a protective mat made from recycled tires, has served its purpose well over the years.
 Whenever the sun shines it continues to create a crystalline sparkle on the building’s ‘fifth façade’.

 This object is part of the TACK Exhibition “Unausgesprochenes Wissen / Unspoken Knowledge / Le (savoir) non-dit”, in the section “Making and Materiality”.